 Angi Metler co-founded APLNJ in 1983 and serves as its executive director.
 Angi has overseen its growth to a nationally recognized and highly respected state-wide organization with a staff of motivated, talented, and professional animal protection advocates.
 Angi saw the need to take action, to build upon the compassionate actions of others, and to develop dynamic campaigns that work.
 Defenseless animals need the best we have and I’m honored to work for them.

 Angi has organized hundreds of campaigns, demonstrations, marches, outreach events, educational conferences and seminars.
 After becoming aware of the typical American eating habit’s devastating effects on billions of animals, our planet, and the health of millions of people, Angi became vegan in 1983.
 Since 1988, Angi has been involved with black bear protection and education and was instrumental in forming the Coalition to Protect New Jersey Black Bears.
 APLNJ and the Bear Education And Resource Group host the coalition, which represents over 800,000 New Jersey residents, and has been successful in stopping eight bear hunts, and prevented seven others from moving forward.
 With Susan Russell, Angi also serves as co-chair of the League of Humane Voters of New Jersey.

-Janine’s journey with Animal Protection League began in August 1988 when she picked up an APLNJ (formerly New Jersey Animal Rights Alliance) flier supporting legislation to outlaw the infamous Draize test (testing chemicals in rabbits’ eyes) in NJ.
+Janine’s journey with Animal Protection League began when she picked up an APLNJ (formerly New Jersey Animal Rights Alliance) flier supporting legislation to outlaw the infamous Draize test (testing chemicals in rabbits’ eyes) in NJ.
 It opened her eyes to the issue of product testing on animals as well as the issue of animals’ rights in general.
 Janine recalls the profound effect it had on her and it led her down a path towards a career in animal rights with Animal Protection League.